ocean-data-factory-sweden/kso/README.md

 \* Project-specific tutorial

 ## Local Installation
 If you want to fully use our system (Binder has computing limitations), you will need to download this repository on your local computer or server.
+(Or use SNIC, see instructions below)

 ### Requirements
 * [Python 3.8](https://www.python.org/)